 Before reversing direction your car must be at a complete stop.
 Using the transmission to stop the vehicle will lead to premature transmission failure.

 For your transmission to perform properly, the fluid must be at operating temperature.
 (Give it a few minutes and it will give you better and longer service).

 Also, every vehicle comes from the factory with a recommended maximum towing limit.
-Unfortunately, few owners obey it.
-The bands and clutches can start slipping.
+Unfortunately, few owners obey it, and when you exceed the manufacturer’s recommendations, bands and clutches can start to start.
 This causes them to wear out very quickly.
 It also results in the transmission getting pumped full of debris as they start failing.

 Avoiding these bad habits can do wonders for your transmission, not to mention your wallet!

 If you found this article a little too late, don’t despair—Mister Transmission is here to help.
 We offer a complete suite of transmission repair, maintenance, and part replacement services under one roof, and no matter what you need, you’re guaranteed: